 • And, most importantly, PIMs have unlocked today’s multichannel strategy by enabling the simple export of selected products or product categories to a template ready to load to new channels.
 This makes launching and updating product data on multiple channels feasible.
 Managing these details manually would take months for a brand with thousands of SKUs.

-Your storage place (or, in the case of e-commerce, your PIM) needs to enable the aggregation and optimization of all product data—both essential and enriched.
+Your storage place (or, in the case of ecommerce, your PIM) needs to enable the aggregation and optimization of all product data—both essential and enriched.
 From there, your software enables you to organize and store that data so that a new launch to yet another selling channel can be as simple as exporting data tagged for that destination.

 The PIM acts as your single source of truth for interdepartmental collaborations, too.
 Product data otherwise risks corruption as spreadsheets are passed between product development, marketing and fulfillment teams.